Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Introduction

-Although these considerations apply broadly, visual perception provides a particularly well-defined testbed for studying alignment under challenging conditions.
-When systems are exposed to degraded visual input, errors reveal inductive biases -- the visual features they degrade reflecting their information-processing strategies ~\cite{geirhos2018imagenet,baker2018deep,conwell2024large}.
-Distortions that selectively disrupt edges, texture, global structure, or high-frequency detail differentially impair systems depending on which cues they privilege (e.g., texture or global shape).
-Researchers have sought to compare the behavioral patterns of humans and models under stimuli of different distortion types, which they call `out-of-distribution' (OOD) samples ~\cite{kheradpisheh2016humans,dodge2017study,geirhos2018generalisation,hendrycks2019robustness}.
+In previous alignment analyses of visual perception, degraded inputs have revealed inductive biases and information-processing strategies~\cite{geirhos2018imagenet,baker2018deep,conwell2024large}.
+Research comparing human and model behavior under 'out-of-distribution' (OOD) samples~\cite{kheradpisheh2016humans,dodge2017study,geirhos2018generalisation,hendrycks2019robustness} suggests that distortions to features like texture or global shape differentially impair systems based on the cues they privilege.
 However, to assess model-human alignment appropriately, performance must be compared on a common and meaningful scale.
-We identify four fundamental problems for model-human comparison under distorted conditions and provide a human-centered behavioral deviation framework to solve these issues.
+We identify four fundamental problems for model-human comparison under distorted conditions and provide a human-centred behavioral deviation framework to solve these issues.

-First, OOD has been defined based on models rather than humans.
+First, \textbf{there is no clear meaning to OOD stimuli in humans}.
 In machine learning, OOD is defined by deviation from training data statistics~\cite{farquhar2022out}.
-Recent work focuses on OOD samples for models~\cite{hendrycks2016baseline,hendrycks2019robustness,taori2020measuring}.
-However, for humans, this definition does not straightforwardly apply.
-Humans do not have a finite, controlled "training distribution," but instead acquire visual knowledge through a lifetime of varied, naturally encountered experience.
-This asymmetry raises fundamental questions: Are OOD samples for models also OOD for humans?
-For instance, is Figure~\ref{fig:illustration}, OOD for humans?
-What does OOD mean for human perception, and how should it be defined?
+Recent work on model-human alignment is guided by this definition~\cite{hendrycks2016baseline,hendrycks2019robustness,taori2020measuring}, but humans do not have a finite, controlled ``training distribution'', and instead acquire knowledge through a lifetime of varied, naturally encountered experience.
+This asymmetry raises fundamental questions: How should we define OOD for human perception?
+For instance, which images in Figure~\ref{fig:spectrum}A are OOD for humans?